RosaErick/rosaerick/README.md

 :computer: I'm a Web Developement Student from Rio de Janeiro, Brasil!

-🌱 I’m currently learning JavaScript.
+🌱 I’m currently learning  React and JavaScript.

  👯 I’m looking to collaborate on open-source projects!